itu-itis23-fikir23/docker-compose/README.md

-# Docker Compose — Multi-Container Data Engineering Demo
+# Docker Compose — Applied Data Engineering Demo

 A small, reproducible data engineering stack orchestrated by **Docker Compose**:
 PostgreSQL, pgAdmin, and a Python ETL container that loads a CSV file into the